saranshdave98/Booth-s-Algorithm-Simulation/README.md

 # Booth's Algorithm Simulation
- A basic step-by-step simulation of Booth's algorithm on 4-bit signed numbers using Power Point Macros.
+ A basic step-by-step simulation of Booth's algorithm on 4-bit signed numbers using MS-PowerPoint Macros.

 # Steps to run the project